ykj467422034/DiptychPrompting-unofficial/readme.md

 # Acknowledgements

-This is developed by KUNLUN Skywork AIStory team, all copyright reserved.
+This is developed by KUNLUN Skywork AI社交 CV team, all copyright reserved.

 Thanks to [Large-Scale Text-to-Image Model with Inpainting is a Zero-Shot Subject-Driven Image Generator](https://arxiv.org/abs/2411.15466).